Pageboy/pageboy.github.io/_portfolio/grass-splendour.md

 In this **triptych** three backgrounds are used as the anchor for the circular forms and arcs that are hosting the chosen images.

-Museum Grade varnished giclee prints on 3 panels.
+Museum Grade varnished giclée prints on 3 panels.
 Each one is 350mm x 565mm - overall 565mm x 1050mm.
 Panels are bolted together with stainless steel nuts and bolts.

 Seen here in the studio.